tfrizzell/duthie-bot/README.md

 **Waiver Wire**         | ✔️                   | ❌                     | ❌
 **Winning Bids**        | ✔️                   | ✔️                     | ❌

-To view a list of actively supported leagues, use the `/duthie list leagues` command in your server.
+To view a list of supported leagues, use the `/duthie list leagues` command in your server.

 License
 =======